msaxena2/p-semantics/report/report.md

    construct.

-We now describe the `bindArgs` construct, which is responsible for updating the environment with appropirate values passed via `send`.
+We now describe the `bindArgs` construct, which is responsible for updating the environment with appropriate values passed via `send`.

 ```